openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 #### Credential Authorization Request using Type Specific Scope {#credential-request-using-type-specific-scope}

-An alternative credential request syntax to that defined in (#credential-request) involves using an OAuth 2.0 scope following the syntax defined below.
+An alternative credential request syntax to that defined in (#credential-authz-request) involves using an OAuth 2.0 scope following the syntax defined below.

 ```
 openid_credential:<credential-type>